 James frequently writes about a spectrum of real estate topics and is sought out to speak about community association issues such as proper governance and revitalizing distressed condominium projects, among others.
 He contributes articles to the Chicago Daily Law Bulletin in the real estate-focused column called “The REal Deal.”

-In 2018, James was chosen by Leading Lawyers Magazine as one of the Top 100 Emerging Real Estate-Related attorneys in Illinois and he has earned the ranking of Emerging Lawyer for three consecutive years.
-Less than 2 percent of all lawyers in Illinois can receive this designation.
+From 2018 to 2020, James was chosen by Leading Lawyers Magazine as one of the Top 100 Emerging Real Estate-Related attorneys in Illinois and he has earned the ranking of Emerging Lawyer for six consecutive years.
+Less than 2% of all lawyers in Illinois can receive this designation.

 James served on the firm’s Marketing Committee and is a past Board of Directors member for the American Constitution Society for Law and Policy, Chicago Lawyers Chapter.

 James and his wife travel as often as they can get away, enjoying time with family and friends, and opportunities to be introduced to a new language.